Gordon999/Pi_Videoer/README.md

 Download PiVideoer.py and copy to /home/《user》

+Note buttons with RED text use right mouse click.

 MAIN MENU

 CAPTURE - switch capturing ON / OFF.
 Shows number of videos in RAM - on SD card